petrpavlik/ferno/README.md

 # ![Ferno 🔥](https://github.com/vapor-community/firebase-provider/blob/master/screenshots/FERNO.png)

+!!!
+Use the original repo https://github.com/vapor-community/ferno - my updates are merged in !!

 Ferno allows you to easily connect your Vapor project with your Firebase realtime database.
 It is built with the brand new Vapor 4.
 It gives you a nice and clean interface to interact with the Firebase Realtime REST API.
 It will automatically turn the response into your class/struct!

 ### Prerequisites